Joginder Jaswant Singh

 He is the first Sikh to have led the Indian Army and the 11th chief of army staff from the Western Command based at Chandimandir.
-His selection was not a surprise, as at the time of his appointment he was the most senior officer in the army after General N C Vij.
+At the time of his appointment he was the most senior officer in the army after General NC Vij.
 Following his retirement, he became Governor of the state of Arunachal Pradesh on 27 January 2008.

 Early life and education

 Joginder Jaswant Singh was born in a military family in Samma Satta.
 He is a Sikh Khatri of Sareen sub-caste with origins from Rawalpindi.
-He is the first child of Lieutenant Colonel Jaswant Singh Marwah (b.
-1921) and his wife Jaspal Kaur (1923–2006).
+He is the first child of Lieutenant Colonel Jaswant Singh Marwah (born 1921) and his wife Jaspal Kaur (1923–2006).
 Sama Satta was then a town in the princely state of Bahawalpur State, now part of Pakistan.
 His family originated from the town of Daultala, now also in Pakistan, Rawalpindi District.
-He is a third-generation soldier; his paternal grandfather Sepoy (Private) Atma Singh Marwah (1896-1968) enlisted in the 1/67 Punjab Regiment of the British Indian Army as a drummer in 1914, and fought at the Siege of Kut in the Mesopotamian Campaign during the First World War.
+He is a third-generation soldier; his paternal grandfather Sepoy (Private) Atma Singh Marwah (1896–1968) enlisted in the 1/67 Punjab Regiment of the British Indian Army as a drummer in 1914, and fought at the Siege of Kut in the Mesopotamian Campaign during the First World War.
 Wounded in his right elbow and arm early on, he was evacuated and sent to recuperate in the south of France, after which he was discharged from the army in 1918.
 Joginder's father, Jaswant, is a veteran of the Second World War who passed out from the Indian Military Academy in April 1943 and was commissioned into the Royal Indian Army Service Corps.
 In 1943, he was posted to the Reserve Supply Depot at Karachi, and married his wife Jaspal Kaur in December 1944.
 In February 1945, he was posted to Sama Satta and given command of a petroleum sub-depot; Joginder was born that September.
 After independence and Partition in August 1947, the family migrated to Patiala in India.
-In 1948, Jaswant transferred to the Indian Army Corps of Electrical and Mechanical Engineers as a Captain.
+In 1948, Jaswant transferred to the Indian Army Corps of Electrical and Mechanical Engineers as a captain.

 Growing up, Joginder and his family lived in different army cantonments across north India, as his father was frequently transferred.
 As an army brat, Joginder naturally took to army life and culture.
 He received his early education in Catholic convent schools, St. Anne's in Secunderabad and St Mary's Presentation Convent in Jammu, where his father was stationed from 1956 to 1960 as a major commanding the Recovery Company.
 In 1958, he transferred to Model Academy in Jammu and matriculated in 1960.
 While Jaswant was posted to Udhampur in 1959, the family remained in Jammu.